The Bankrate promise

-- Be an authorized user: If you’re under the age of 18 or don’t feel ready to take on the full responsibility of being a primary cardholder on a credit card, you could become an authorized user on someone else’s credit account (usually a parent or guardian).
+- Become an authorized user: If you’re under the age of 18 or don’t feel ready to take on the full responsibility of being a primary cardholder on a credit card, you could become an authorized user on someone else’s credit account (usually a parent or guardian).
 Given you and the primary cardholder both use the card responsibly, you’ll build credit and start to create healthy financial habits.

 - Secured credit cards: Another common starting point for people looking to build credit from the ground up is a secured credit card.
-These cards require applicants to put down a (usually refundable) security deposit, which serves as collateral for a card issuer just in case you’re unable to pay your bill.
+These cards require applicants to put down a refundable security deposit, which serves as collateral for a card issuer just in case you’re unable to pay your bill.

 - Credit cards for no credit history: Also known as starter cards, these credit cards are built for those with little or no credit history, a category many students fall into.
-The credit requirements for approval are low, and some secured cards are even geared toward students.
+The credit requirements for approval are low, and some are even geared toward students.